The American Psychological Association (APA) Referencing System

 The APA (American Psychological Association) style requires two elements: in-text citations throughout your assignment, and a reference list at the end.

-Include three pieces of information about a source within the text of your assignment:
+Include information about a source within the text of your assignment:

 - the name of the author or authors

 - the page number (see below for further information)

 Citations may be placed at the end of a sentence (before the concluding punctuation) in brackets